Meet Stephanie Dukes

 Stephanie’s forty years and over 50,000 hours of community services and philanthropy have led to her interest in Non-Profit Management.
 She holds membership in many organizations such as Zeta Phi Beta Sorority, Inc. (Diamond Life Member) where she has served on the National Executive Board as a one of five National Trustees governing the organization’s assets over $13 millions; Zeta Educational Thespian Association, Inc. aka The Moseley House Mouse Inc.; Central Florida Section National Council of Negro Women, Inc. serving locally as the 1st Vice-President, Parliamentarian; Member of the National Elections Committee of the National Council of Negro Women, Inc.; Lake County Democratic Party Precinct Captain and South Lake Democratic Club – Past President.
 Induction into the Southeastern Region and the Florida State Leadership Conference Hall of Fame of Zeta Phi Beta Sorority Inc. Stephanie is a divorcee who enjoys spending time with her family especially the interest of her nieces and nephews; spending her time and efforts serving the youth and elderly of the community; traveling to historical places with her Mom, Aunties, and Life-Time Sister Friends; and spending quiet time with her God-mothers, Mrs. Annette Woodard Dempsey of Mulberry, FL and Mrs. Rosa T. Brown of Tallahassee, FL.

-Stephanie attends weekly noonday Bible Study at Wootson Temple of Clermont, FL.
+Stephanie attends Bible Study at Wootson Temple of Clermont, FL.
 Through her travels she has attended St. Mary’s Primitive Baptist Church of Tallahassee, FL (The Late Rev. R. N. Gooden); Greater New Bethel Baptist Church of Miami Garden, FL (Rev. G. David Horton); The Foundation of Pembroke Pine, FL (Rev. Wayne Lomax); Celebration of Praise Church of God (Rev. Roderick Lee Trusty); and The Sanctuary at Mt.
 Calvary of Jacksonville, FL (Rev. John Allen Newman).
 She currently is a member of Hope International Church of Groveland, FL, under the tutelage of Pastors Tony and Jodie McCoy.